 Option Analysis Financial Implications 1 Preferred option of PTA.
-Potential risk of \$2,000 per day of Barrack Street Two Way Significant risk to the City of Perth as it is extremely unlikely PTA shall achieve implementation of the delay to opening of opens at the end of Transit Zone Stage 2 by the end of November 2015.
-Option 1 comprises the following: Barrack Street.
-November 2015.
-Significant work involved in producing traffic signal and line marking design, to reviewed and submitted for formal approval by Main Roads WA.
-Council endorses the Civil works may take up to 2 weeks to complete. implementation of Transit Zone Stage 2.
-Recent performance of PTA controlled construction projects on City of Perth roads raises doubts as to whether a deadline of end of November 2015 could be achieved.
-Requires immediate endorsement of the Transit Zone project by Council without the benefit and Outstanding approval understanding of the currently outstanding and required wider area traffic modelling data to the of traffic modelling satisfaction of past Council resolutions. data.
+Potential risk of \$2,000 per day of Barrack Street Two Way opens at the end of November 2015.
+Significant risk to the City of Perth as it is extremely unlikely PTA shall achieve implementation of the Transit Zone Stage 2 by the end of November 2015.
+Option 1 comprises the following: Significant work involved in producing traffic signal and line marking design, to reviewed and submitted for formal approval by Main Roads WA. delay to opening of Barrack Street.
+Council endorses the Civil works may take up to 2 weeks to complete. implementation of Transit Zone Stage 2. • Recent performance of PTA controlled construction projects on City of Perth roads raises doubts as to whether a deadline of end of November 2015 could be achieved.
+Outstanding approval of traffic modelling data.
+Requires immediate endorsement of the Transit Zone project by Council without the benefit and understanding of the currently outstanding and required wider area traffic modelling data to the satisfaction of past Council resolutions.
 It is not recommended that this option be endorsed by Council.
-Implementation of Transit zone Blue CAT relocates to William Street 2 Significant risk to the City of Perth in that this would delay the opening of the Barrack Street Two Way Additional \$150,000 project and place the responsibility of completion of both projects on the Council's endorsement and - \$170,000 required.
+Implementation of Transit zone Blue CAT relocates to William Street 2 Significant risk to the City of Perth in that this would delay the opening of the Barrack Street Two Way project and place the responsibility of completion of both projects on the Council's endorsement and Additional \$150,000 - \$170,000 required.
 Barrack Street Two Way approval of the William Street Transit Zone project.
-Option 2 comprises: delayed until February Barrack Street continuing to operate under one-way northbound traffic configuration during the 2016. delayed period.
-Constitution Significant traffic management costs in Barrack Street (\$150,000 - \$170,000) for a period of Council further approximately three months from the end of November 2015 to maintain only one lane for considers the Transit general traffic northbound.
-Zone Stage 2, once all traffic modelling data PTA has confirmed in writing that they shall not meet these traffic management costs in the absence of immediate Council approval of the Transit Zone.
-Should Council provide immediate. received. absence of immediate Council approval of the Transit Zone.
-Should Council provide immediate approval then PTA would only consider meeting the necessary cost for traffic management. received. approval then FTA would only consider meeting the necessary cost for traffic management.
+Option 2 comprises: delayed until February 2016.
+Barrack Street continuing to operate under one-way northbound traffic configuration during the delayed period.
+2010.
+Significant traffic management costs in Barrack Street (\$150,000 - \$170,000) for a period of Council further considers the Transit approximately three months from the end of November 2015 to maintain only one lane for general traffic northbound.
+Zone Stage 2, once all traffic modelling data received. • PTA has confirmed in writing that they shall not meet these traffic management costs in the absence of immediate Council approval of the Transit Zone.
+Should Council provide immediate approval then PTA would only consider meeting the necessary cost for traffic management.